Burden Brothers: Mercy Years

 In 2005, the band went back to the drawing board for their next release.
 They wanted to keep that fairly catchy, edgy sound, but this time, they wanted to take risks by experimenting more with their music.
-The recording sessions finished in early 2006, and in 2006, they released their newest album, Mercy.
+The recording sessions finished in early 2006, and in 2006, they released their second album Mercy.
 The album was produced by Grammy award winning producer Joe Chiccarelli (The Shins, Beck, Hole, U2) and David Castell.
 Vaden Todd described the album as "moody".
 The album's lyrics approached the downfall of society and finding out "who you are at the core."
 The album includes unorthodox instruments for a rock group, such as strings, bells, etc. Mercy once again had a relatively positive critical and fan reception, which track "Everybody is Easy (We Sink/We Swim)" receiving moderate airplay across the country.
 "Shine" was also released as a single, but did not chart as well as "Everybody is Easy".
 The album "rocks your backside about 75 percent of the time" according to the Fort Worth Weekly.

 However, the album did not sell as well as Buried in Your Black Heart and did not receive near as much promotion by their record label as their debut.
 The band did not have much of a successful tour for the album as well, and the commercial failure of the album was one of the many reasons for the departure of much of the band.
 The album has gone on to sell around 50,000-70,000 records in the United States, well below Buried in Your Black Hearts total.